ARIZONA

 How much is unemployment insurance in AZ?

-Beginning July 1, 2022, new claims will be eligible to receive a weekly benefit amount of between $224 and $320 based on the wages they earned when they were working.
+Beginning July 1, 2025, all claimants will be eligible to receive a weekly benefit amount of between $229 and $320 based on the wages they earned when they were working.

 How do I file unemployment claim in Arizona?

 In Arizona, there are no physical offices where you can walk in and apply for unemployment benefits.
-Filing for initial or weekly claims can only be made online via the Internet or by phone at (877) 600-2722.
+Filing for initial or weekly claims can only be made online through the new CACTUS portal or by phone at (877) 600-2722.

 Arizona Emergency Rental Assistance Program